selluri-deloitte/robo-framework/README.md

 7. download chrome drive from https://chromedriver.chromium.org/downloads based on chromer browser version
 8. extract the contents of chrome browser to a folder
-9. from visual source code terminal run setx PATH "give path of chromedriver.exe folder" set PATH "give path of chromedriver.exe folder"
+9. from visual source code terminal run
+   a) setx PATH "give path of chromedriver.exe folder"
+   b) set PATH "give path of chromedriver.exe folder"